ManaS066/sih-hospital_/README.md

 ### 🗓️ OPD Availability
 A dedicated page for managing and displaying the availability of outpatient department (OPD) services, allowing patients to check and book appointments based on real-time availability.

----

-Feel free to add any specific details or features as needed!

 ### Additional Pages